 Since all writers and writing projects are different, every program is customized to meet the needs of each incoming mentee.
 Whether you’re trying to publish, find your voice as a writer, draft a book proposal, or receive specific feedback, let Creative Nonfiction create a program that’s right for you.

 Our online classes give you the opportunity to learn on a flexible schedule that fits your needs.
-Participants receive personal feedback from their instructors on each assignment, and all instructors are university professors and/or working professional writers.
+Participants receive personal feedback from their instructors on each assignment as well as peer interactions throughout the class.
+All instructors are university professors and/or working professional writers.
 Firm deadlines and feedback help keep you writing and improving your work throughout the class.

 If you have a piece you’ve been working on but don’t know how to finish, or want some valuable feedback before submitting your work for publication* (or after receiving some rejections), this is a great opportunity to get a professional’s insight.